-Also, the Dayton Children's interfaith chapel, open 24 hours a day, is located on the second floor next to the outpatient surgery waiting area at our main campus.
+Also, the Dayton Children's interfaith chapel, open 24 hours a day, is located on the first floor across from the pharmacy on the main campus.

 The department of social work consults on the psychosocial evaluation and/or treatment of patients and families.

 - Child protection: assessment and intervention in cases of suspected physical, emotional or sexual abuse as well as issues of physical, psychological or medical neglect and noncompliance.

 - Crisis intervention: evaluation, referral and/or treatment in instances of drug abuse, adolescent pregnancy, drug ingestion, death and dying support, clarification of legal or custody matters, problems in parent-child adjustment to hospitalization and mediation with hostile or agitated parents.

 - Family assessments: evaluation and counseling for marital problems, family conflicts, parenting skills, need for home support services, residential care or placement and management of basic survival needs.